Tangible Personal Property (TPP)

 Everything other than real estate that has a value by itself.
 It includes items such as furniture, fixtures, tools, machinery, household appliances, signs, equipment, leasehold improvements, supplies, leased equipment and any other equipment used in a business or to earn income.

-Anyone in possession of assets on January 1 who has either a proprietorship, partnership, corporation or is a self-employed agent or contractor, must file each year.
+Anyone in possession of assets on January 1st who has either a proprietorship, partnership, corporation or is a self-employed agent or contractor, must file each year.
 Property owners who lease, lend or rent property must also file a return.
+If you own a property that has an exempt status (i.e. qualified organizations Religious, Charitable, Scientific, Educational, Multifamily Property, Affordable Housing Property) and use tangible personal property for exempt purposes, please attach the DR-504 or DR-504AFH.

 Section 193.052, Florida Statutes, requires that all tangible personal property be reported each year to the Property Appraiser’s office.
-Failure to submit receive a personal property tax return the property appraiser does not relieve you of your obligation to file.
+All returns shall be completed by the taxpayer in such a way as to correctly reflect the owner’s estimate of the value of property owned or otherwise taxable to him or her and covered by such return.
+Failure to submit a personal property tax return to the property appraiser does not relieve you of your obligation.

 You may file a completed and signed return by email to TPP@sumtercountyfl.gov.
 If you do not wish to file by email you may complete the return and either mail or bring it to any of our 2 offices.